polkadot-developers/polkadot-docs/polkadot-protocol/introduction/glossary.md

 ## Chain Specification

-A chain specification file defines the set of properties required to run a node in an active or new Polkadot SDK-built network.
+A chain specification file defines the properties required to run a node in an active or new Polkadot SDK-built network.
 It often contains the initial genesis runtime code, network properties (such as the network's name), the initial state for some pallets, and the boot node list.

 ## Collator